-A ballistic knife is a term used to refer to several types of knives who have a detachable blade.
+A Ballistic knife is a term used to refer to several types of knives that have a detachable blade.
 The detachable blade can be ejected using a spring-assisted system or compressed air.
-This turns a regular knife into a gun-like weapon.

 When someone ejects the blade using either one of two systems, the blade can travel up to 20 feet at 40 miles per hour.
-The entire purpose of ballistic knives is to use it in combat when firearms are no longer an option, but there’s not enough range for closed combat.
+The entire purpose of Ballistics knives is to use them in combat when firearms are no longer an option, but there’s not enough range for closed combat.

-Most people believe ballistic knives were created in Russia, during the Soviet-era government.
+Most people believe Ballistics knives were created in Russia, during the Soviet-era government.
 They were made during the 1970s by the KGB.
 Then given to the Spetsnaz, also known as Russian special forces.
-Unlicensed copies of the original ballistic knife made its way into America soon thereafter.
+Unlicensed copies of the original ballistic knife made their way into America soon thereafter.

 No confirmed sources exist to claim why was the ballistic knife invented, but many believe it was created as an alternative to regular knife-throwing tactics.
 It takes several hours’ worth of training to throw a knife proficiently – something that is cut short by using ballistic knives.

 After a brief period of commercial success, ballistic knives started to face legal issues as several senators from different American states became to deem them dangerous enough to ban them.
 Albeit they are not entirely illegal, it is not allowed to take a ballistic knife between state lines.

 How are ballistic knives made?

 Three things are present in all ballistic knives: a removable blade, a hollow handle, and a trigger.

 Depending on whether you are talking about a spring-assisted ballistic knife or a compressed air one, you’ll either have a spring in the former or a compressed air system in the latter.
 Either way, they are both useful to generate enough force to eject the blade on a straight line.